rust-lang/book/src/ch10-01-syntax.md

 Now they're the same!

 There's one problem though.
-We've got some function _definitions_ that work, but if we try to do something with our argument, we'll get an error.
-To see what we mean here, try out this function:
+We've got some function _definitions_ that work, but if we try to use our argument in the function body, we'll get an error.
+To see what we mean here, try compiling this function:

 ```rust,ignore
 fn print<T>(argument: T) {